 For the Psoas Muscle Release, or Psoas Resolution, please let me refer you off my site to Core Awareness with Liz Koch.
 I’m really excited about her work and she can tell you the best.

 The psoas (so-as) is a large pair of muscles from the spine between the pelvis and the ribs that wrap like cradling wings around to the front of the pelvis and drop down to attach at the lower end to the top of the thigh bone.
 They help us walk upright, support our abdominal organs.
 The tone of the large psoas pair can have an effect on the descent of the baby and even fetal position.

-Why: We "release" tension stored in the psoas for optimal body function.
-Liz Koch calls it hydrating the psoas or here, unraveling it.
-There are ways to restore the psoas while pregnant that may not involve so much inversion...
-But I put this here to really open up our awareness of our bodies in a very new way for most of us.
-You'll learn a lot from listening to Liz narrate this adventure.
-She talks about asymmetry in a different level than I use the word.
-I don't find a conflict with the difference, I find a higher examination of the body.
-Liz Koch can take you there.
+We “release” tension stored in the psoas for optimal body function.
+Liz Koch calls it hydrating the psoas or “unraveling” it.
+There are ways to restore the psoas while pregnant that may not involve so much inversion, but I put this here to really open up our awareness of our bodies in a very new way for most of us.
+You’ll learn a lot from listening to Liz narrate this adventure.
+She talks about asymmetry on a different level than I use the word.
+I don’t find a conflict with the difference; I find a higher examination of the body.
+Liz Koch can take you there!

-Here is a link by Collette Crawford interviewing Liz Koch and includes a shout-out to Spinning Babies, http://breakingmuscle.com/womens-fitness/training-natural-birth-dont-forget-your-psoas
+Check out this link to Collette Crawford interviewing Liz Koch and includes a shout-out to Spinning Babies.

-Here is a link to Liz Koch's favorite Yoga activities for releasing the psoas, http://www.yogajournal.com/practice/169
+Here is a link to Liz Koch’s favorite Yoga activities for releasing the psoas.

 Next: After doing these exercises you will feel more relaxed and centered.
 Keep the breath flowing and repeat the exercises as needed.
 A resolved psoas is life changing for all as well as advantageous for the pregnant and birthing woman.